-Note that when a semi-implicit scheme is used to evaluate the hydrostatic pressure gradient (see §??), an extra three-dimensional field has to be added to the restart file to ensure an exact restartability.
-This is done optionally via the nn_dynhpg_rst namelist parameter, so that the size of the restart file can be reduced when restartability is not a key issue (operational oceanography or in ensemble simulations for seasonal forecasting).
+Note that when a semi-implicit scheme is used to evaluate the hydrostatic pressure gradient (see §6.4.4), an extra three-dimensional field has to be added to the restart file to ensure an exact restartability.
+This is done optionally via the $nn_dynhpg_rst$ namelist parameter, so that the size of the restart file can be reduced when restartability is not a key issue (operational oceanography or in ensemble simulations for seasonal forecasting).

-Note the size of the time step used, Δt , is also saved in the restart file.
-When restarting, if the time step has been changed, a restart using an Euler time stepping scheme is imposed.
+Note the size of the time step used, $\Delta t$ , is also saved in the restart file.
+When restarting, if the the time step has been changed, a restart using an Euler time stepping scheme is imposed.
+Options are defined through the namrun namelist variables.